-Our network of drivers, nutrition staff, community partners, volunteers, donors, and advocates are an impressive force against senior neglect and malnutrition.
+Our network of drivers, nutritional staff, community partners, volunteers, donors, and advocates are an impressive force against senior neglect and malnutrition.

 Requirements for the Home-Delivered Meal Program:

 - Meals-on-Wheels participants must be 60 years of age or older, homebound, and in need of assistance with daily activities

 - Live in Calaveras County